Learning time-scales in two-layers neural networks: Stochastic gradient descent and finite sample size

 \end{thm} The proof of Theorem~\ref{thm:MainLearning} is deferred to Appendix~\ref{sec:proof_MainLearning}. \begin{remark} Within the lazy or neural tangent regime, learning the projection of the target function $\varphi(\< u_*,x\>)$ onto polynomials of degree $\ell$ requires $n\gg d^{\ell}$ samples, and $m\gg d^{\ell-1}$ neurons \citep{ghorbani2021linearized,mei2022generalization,montanari2022interpolation}.

-In contrast, Theorem \ref{thm:MainLearning} shows that, within the standard learning scenario, $O(d)$ samples and $O(1)$ neurons are sufficient.
+In contrast, Theorem \ref{thm:MainLearning} shows that, within the canonical learning order, $O(d)$ samples and $O(1)$ neurons are sufficient.
 Further as per Theorem \ref{thm:diff_gf_psgd}, the learning dynamics is accurately described by the GF analyzed in the previous sections. \end{remark}